Omicron-IoT-Solutions/Kontrolog/Kontrolog Mini/README.md

 ## 📘 Overview:

-This branch contains the default firmware for the **Kontrolog Max**, allowing it to be configured without writing any code, through three main methods:
+This branch contains the default firmware for the **Kontrolog Mini**, allowing it to be configured without writing any code, through three main methods:

 * Local HMI graphical interface.
 * Captive portal via WiFi.